Future-Proof Your Career in 2024

 Remember, the transition might seem daunting, but your military background has equipped you with a strong foundation to succeed in a variety of fields.
 Embrace the change, and the opportunities are limitless.

 Remember, you're not alone in this journey.
-The RSL Veterans’ Employment Program is one of many Australian services dedicated to supporting veterans in their career transitions.
-Free for veterans and their immediate family members, this program can help you access training programs, networking opportunities, and employer connections.
+The RSL is one of many Australian organisations dedicated to supporting veterans in their career transitions.
+These programs help you navigate your career options, get you job-ready and provide networking opportunities - all free of charge.

 Want to see more content like this?
 Explore resources for job-hunters here